-- 1. Three hundred and sixty-five (365) days in shelter, transitional housing, or safe haven over the last three (3) years in Boston or; - 2. at least one (1) night per month for twelve (12) months homeless unsheltered in Boston over the last three (3) years, or: - 3.
-Same as above, however, homeless days are outside of Boston and city of origin is Boston as documented by DHCD's Emergency Assistance System. - (a) Verification Verification will be documented by the Shelter Provider. - (j) SRO Referral Preference
+1. Three hundred and sixty-five (365) days in shelter, transitional housing, or safe haven over the last three (3) years in Boston or;

+2. at least one (1) night per month for twelve (12) months homeless unsheltered in Boston over the last three (3) years, or:

+3. Same as above, however, homeless days are outside of Boston and city of origin is Boston as documented by DHCD's Emergency Assistance System.
-An otherwise qualified Priority 1 applicant that has been referred by the owner of an SRO site to their waiting list. fer an SRO shall receive 20 preference points.